Damon Albarn joins Manchester International Festival 2021 line-up

 Damon Albarn has joined the line-up for this year’s Manchester International Festival.

-The event will take place between July 1 and July 18, and will see its participating artists reflect on ideas such as love and human connection in a post-coronavirus world.
+The event takes place between July 1 and July 18, and will see its participating artists reflect on ideas such as love and human connection in a post-coronavirus world.
 Last month, organisers announced Patti Smith and Arlo Parks as performers.

-It’s been confirmed today (May 27) that MIF 2021 will see Albarn present his The Nearer the Fountain, More Pure The Stream Flows project, which the Blur and Gorillaz musician showcased during last weekend’s Live At Worthy Farm stream.
+It’s been confirmed today (May 27) that MIF 2021 will see Albarn present his The Nearer The Fountain, More Pure The Stream Flows project, which the Blur and Gorillaz musician showcased during last weekend’s Live At Worthy Farm stream.

 He will perform on July 13, accompanied on stage by a string quartet – you can see the announcement post below.